 Pro-lifers in Northern Ireland gathered this past weekend for two demonstrations protesting the recent forced liberalization of the country’s abortion laws by UK lawmakers.

-On Friday, around 20,000 protesters, organized by NI Voice for the Voiceless, met at the gates of Stormont, seat of Northern Ireland executive power, and walked to the Parliament buildings.
+On Friday, around 20,000 protesters [Editor’s note: this estimate from SkyNews is being disputed by FactCheckNI], organized by NI Voice for the Voiceless, met at the gates of Stormont, seat of Northern Ireland executive power, and walked to the Parliament buildings.
 Protesters stood silently holding lights for six minutes to represent the six counties of Northern Ireland.
 The following day, thousands gathered for the annual pro-life coalition event March for Their Lives.
 On the same day, counter protesters organized a nearby “Rally for Choice.”

 Sarah Crutchley, a spokeswoman for the pro-life event, told the Belfast Telegraph, “We want our silence to say two things: that first, we, as the people of Northern Ireland, were not asked about this change in legislation, and that it actually goes against public opinion here, and that every sitting MP from Northern Ireland voted against this change, and that the unborn children, they have no voice, they cannot speak so they were not considered in this legislation.”